Cygnus NG-23

-NG-23 is a cargo resupply mission to the International Space Station (ISS) under NASA's Commercial Resupply Services (CRS) contract.
+NG-23 was a cargo resupply mission to the International Space Station (ISS) under NASA's Commercial Resupply Services (CRS) contract.
 Operated by Northrop Grumman, the flight successfully launched on September 14, 2025, aboard a Falcon 9 Block 5 rocket.
 The spacecraft is named S.S.
 William "Willie" C. McCool in honor of the NASA astronaut who died in the Space Shuttle Columbia disaster in 2003.

 The mission debuted the Cygnus XL spacecraft configuration, featuring a pressurized cargo module measuring 7.89 m in length, with a payload capacity of 5000 kg, an increase of 19.5%, and a pressurized cargo volume of 36 m3, an increase of 15.5%.

 It is the third Cygnus launch on a Falcon 9, arranged after Northrop Grumman's Antares 230+ was retired in 2023 due to supply chain disruptions stemming from the Russian invasion of Ukraine.
 A successor, the Antares 300, is under development with no Russian or Ukrainian components.